denisdubochevalier/lambdac/site/content/post/launching-lambdac-a-journey-into-the-heart-of-computation.md

 +++

-title = 'Launching λ.c: A Journey into the Heart of Computation'
+title = 'The Dawn of λ.c: Conjuring Computations with the Elegance of Untyped Lambda Calculus'

 date = 2023-09-02T21:16:50+02:00